 Instead, there are different ways of being heard, supported, loved, and valued.

 But it takes new strategies.
 New insights.
 New ways of doing things.

 We’ve got you covered, and it doesn’t have to be so hard.
 In fact, it gets to be way easier!

-We want to extend our most heartfelt invitation to join us this February for our Thrive in Love retreat in Bloomington, IN (February 16-17).
-Spend this Valentine’s weekend in a way that truly reignites the spark, renews your love, and keeps it growing.
+We want to extend our most heartfelt invitation to join us for our Thrive in Love retreat.
+Spend a special weekend in a way that truly reignites the spark, renews your love, and keeps it growing.
 Breakthroughs, transformation, and amazing reconnection (and fun!) await.

 We’re here for you in every way to help you experience the kind of love you’ve always wanted and deserve — so please let us know any way we can support you!

-If you have any questions about the Thrive in Love retreat, simply send us an email firstname.lastname@example.org to have all your questions answered and concerns addressed.
+If you have any questions about the Thrive in Love retreat, simply hit ‘reply’ or send us an email firstname.lastname@example.org to have all your questions answered and concerns addressed.
 You can also schedule a free consultation here to learn more about the retreat, counseling, and our other services.

-May 2019 be the year you stop just surviving and go all in for THRIVING!
+May you stop just surviving and go all in for THRIVING!

 Wishing you endless blessings for the journey ahead.
 May it be filled with the peace and joy that comes from feeling your hearts open and connected.

 Getting relationship and marriage help has never been easier, and we’re here for you with all our hearts.
 Learn more about our couples and marriage therapy, thriving relationship coaching, weekend couples retreats, workshops, and getaways, online relationship course and group coaching, virtual sexuality program, and premarital counseling.